 We at Mu Sigma believe that as organizations start maturing in Decision Sciences, behavioral economics will gain traction as a tool for improved decision making.
 There are two major reasons why this is more or less inevitable:

 Companies are finally beginning to recognize that people (i.e. their customers) are not the utility-maximizing, rational agents but are usually driven by a complex set of intrinsic and extrinsic motivators.
 Any business decision that does not factor this fundamental fact about the customer is at best, sub-optimal.

-While behavioral economics has been around for some time, we are reaching at an inflection point in our ability to apply the concepts – thanks to a combination of the explosion of data that can be used to better understand the customer (e.g. online behavior; data from video feeds) and technology innovations to work with unstructured data.
+While behavioral economics has been around for some time, we are reaching at an inflection point in our ability to apply the concepts – thanks to a combination of the explosion of data that can be used to better understand the customer (e.g. online behavior; data from video feeds) and countless data analytics platforms and analytics services.

 Here are some of the key concepts that are going to be very important for Decision Sciences practitioners in the years to come.